cdot/SVGcut/README.md

 Not all options are appropriate for all operations; the drop-down will change when you change the selected operation, and so will the tool paths shown in the display.
-If you want to hide the source SVG to see the toolpaths more clearly, you can enable the `View`->`Hide SVG` option.
+If you want to hide the source SVG to see the toolpaths more clearly, you can enable the `View↘Hide SVG` option.

 ## Curve Conversion

 Bezier curves in paths are supported by converting them to a sequence of straight line segments.
-This pane give you some options for controlling this conversion.
+The `Curve Conversion` pane give you some options for controlling this conversion.
+Curve conversion happens when something is first selected, so don't expect to see any effect on existing operations.

 ## Gcode Generation